rgbkrk/is-this-your-pipe/cfp-form.md

 You must provide a detailed outline containing the main points and navigation through your talk - show how you intend to begin, where you intend to lead the audience and how you plan to get there.
 The outline may be provided in a separate attachment and may be as simple as a text file or as detailed as a "bare bones" presentation.
 The better your outline then the better we are able to best review your presentation against other submissions (and the higher chance you have of being accepted).

 SUBMISSION NOTE: Presentations that are submitted without abstracts, outlines, or speaker bios (e.g. that have only pdf's, ppt's, or white papers attached or only point to a URL) will not be considered.

-### Supporting File(s):

-Additional supporting materials such as code, white papers, proof of concept, etc. should be sent along with this email to talks[at]defcon[dot]org.
-Note that additional files that may help in the selection process should be included.
-We are not asking for a complete presentation for this initial submission – That will only be required if you are selected for presenting.

 ## SUBMISSION AGREEMENTS